nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 <a name="figure12"></a>

 ![*Figure 12 Lo-Fi wireframe from mock-up sheet for an app which helps users figure out where to eat based on recommendations from their friends.
-Image Courtesy of Team 2 Spring DTC 2017 - Section 12. \[9\]*]( photos/13.png)
+Image Courtesy of Team 2 Spring DTC 2017 - Section 12. [^9]*]( photos/13.png)

 *Figure 12 Lo-Fi wireframe from mock-up sheet for an app which helps users figure out where to eat based on recommendations from their friends.
 Image Courtesy of Team 2 Spring DTC 2017 - Section 12. \[9\]*

-High-fidelity mock-ups of your final app, the team might end up using [[proto.io]{.underline}](https://proto.io/); however, in the early stages of app development, simple hand drawn wireframes suffice.
-A great free workspace for creating apps on your phone without having to do any coding is the [[MIT App]{.underline}](https://appinventor.mit.edu/) [[Inventor]{.underline}](https://appinventor.mit.edu/).
+High-fidelity mock-ups of your final app, the team might end up using [proto.io](https://proto.io/); however, in the early stages of app development, simple hand drawn wireframes suffice.
+A great free workspace for creating apps on your phone without having to do any coding is the [MIT App Inventor](https://appinventor.mit.edu/).
 PowerPoint mock-ups with animation can be used to mimic actual features and test for user feedback without needing to do any coding.

 # How to Proceed for Your Mockups